NileshEvrywhr/legendary-literate/src/data/blog/tech-stack/index.md

 **Metalsmith to Generate Ebook Formats**
 -----------------------------
-not just that, metalsmith is a file transformer, you give it some input like markdown or HTML, and pass it through plugins to get different outputs, also order of plugins matter, static websites can also be created, that's how I found out about it when I was researching about static site generators for my [personal webiste](https://nilesheverywhere.com), but i'm no developer.
+not just that, metalsmith is a file transformer, you give it some input like markdown or HTML, and pass it through plugins to get different outputs, also order of plugins matter, static websites can also be created, that's how I found out about it when I was researching about static site generators for my [personal webiste](https://nilesheverywhere.com), as i'm no developer.

 **Domain is Free at Freenom**